-Various types of device are available for carrying out the switching and protection tasks listed under title that are specially designed to fulfill the respective requirements.
-The various parts of IEC 60947 (Low voltage switchgear and controlgear) specify the design, performance and test features of the devices.
+Various types of devices are available for carrying out the switching and protection tasks listed under a title that are specially designed to fulfill the respective requirements.
+The various parts of IEC 60947 (Low voltage switchgear and controlgear) specify the design, performance, and test features of the devices.

 The disconnector is a mechanical device that fulfills in the open position the requirements specified for the isolation function (IEC 60947-1).

 The key factor here is the opening distance.
 Isolation must be guaranteed from pole to pole and from input to output, whether this is by means of a visible isolation gap or by suitable design features within the device (mechanical interlocking mechanism).

 A device fulfills the isolating function stipulated under IEC 60947-1 when in the “Open” position the isolation at a defined withstand voltage is assured between the open contacts of the main circuit of the switchgear.